After the Pandemic: The Philippine BPO Industry

 As of this writing, many businesses globally are still affected by the lockdown caused by the COVID-19 pandemic.
 Unfortunately, this has meant a surge of unemployment in different industries.
 The Philippines alone has seen at least 2.6 million displaced workers due to temporary closure of businesses in the nation’s capital.

-Despite this surge of unemployment rates, there were also some positive projections seen, particularly in the BPO Industry.
-The Department of Labour and Employment (DOLE) predicted a fast recovery of the Industry, which in turn could help reduce the current unemployment rate in the country.
-Labour secretary Silvestre Bello stated that BPO companies have already given notice for their requirements, with an estimated 6,000 to 10,000 vacant roles that need to be filled by September this year.
+Despite this surge of unemployment rates, some positive projections seen came to light, particularly in the BPO Industry.
+The Department of Labour and Employment (DOLE) predicted a fast recovery of the Industry, helping ease the country’s unemployment rate.
+Labour secretary Silvestre Bello stated that BPO companies have already given notice for their requirements, with an estimated 6,000 to 10,000 vacant roles to be filled by September.

 The Philippines as a Business Continuity Hub

 Several global business owners took notice of the quick response from Philippine BPO companies.
 According to a recent report, British investors and other western businesses continue to see the opportunities in the BPO industry.
-Despite the disruptions caused by the COVID-19 outbreak, businesses were still able to support their clients whilst having to lockdown their onshore offices.
+Despite the disruptions caused by COVID-19, businesses were still able to support their clients whilst having to lockdown onshore offices.

 Road to Recovery

 It has been months since COVID-19 first caused disruptions to many industries worldwide.
 Since then, business leaders were able to assess their current situations and respond accordingly through this health crisis.
 They strived to ensure the financial aspects of their business were sustainable enough to recover their losses.
 At the same time, they also prioritized the health and safety of their teams as they shifted to working remotely.
-Many saw the importance of regaining control and reimagining previous strategies and processes that will overcome similar disruptions in the future.
+Many saw the importance of regaining control and reimagining previous strategies and processes.
+They see these will overcome similar disruptions in the future.

-One of the biggest lessons learnt from these uncertain times is that businesses must permanently have a workforce strategy that guarantees business continuity.
+A major lesson taken from these uncertain times is that businesses must have a workforce strategy that guarantees continuity.
 Once stability is reached, business leaders will not only be more prepared for the next possible outbreak but will also be able to ensure continued success in the new normal.